Kubeseal VSCode Extension

 - 🔓 Decrypt Secrets: Retrieve the original content of sealed secrets from your Kubernetes cluster

-- 📝 Base64 Encoding/Decoding: Encode and decode base64 values in Kubernetes secret data fields
+- 📝 Base64 Encoding/Decoding: Encode and decode base64 values using the system

 - 📂 Certificate Folder Management: Configure a folder containing multiple kubeseal certificates and easily switch between them